Wyntuition/jekyll-now/todo/02-work-internal.md

 - Docker WS marketing: on cal, to Docker contacts if they can send any clients,
 - Sponsor, Docker Summit
+- upload zoom - wathc and see if worth it to recreate first part

 - cert with Docker